Esri/ops-server-config/README.md

   * ArcGIS Web Adaptor (IIS) 10.3
   * ArcGIS Data Store (Windows) 10.3
   * ArcGIS GeoEvent Extension for Server (Windows) 10.3
+  * Deployment of Operations Dashboard configured for Portal for ArcGIS
   * PostgreSQL 9.2.2
   * IIS and .NET Framework 3.5
+* Automates Enterprise Geodatabase creation and registration of these data stores with ArcGIS for Server.
+* Contains scripts for:
+  * Publishing ArcGIS for Server services from service definition files (.sd).
+  * Extracting/publishing Portal for ArcGIS content to/from disk.
+  * Working with ArcGIS for Server REST API

 ## Instructions